Skip to main content Skip to footer

 No business shall be transacted unless a quorum of members is present at the time when the meeting proceeds to business.
 For this purpose, seven Full or Associate members shall constitute a quorum.

 The Executive Committee may call a Special General Meeting at any time by giving fourteen days’ notice in writing and shall convene such a meeting on the written requisition of ten Full members.
 The objects of the meeting shall be specified in the notice.
-No business shall be transacted unless a quorum of members is present at the time when the meeting proceeds to business.
-For this purpose, seven Full or Associate members shall constitute a quorum.

 At any General Meeting at which a vote is called for, each Full and each Associate member present shall be entitled to one vote save at an election of the Executive Committee when each member present shall be entitled to vote for any number of candidates up to the number of places being filled.
 In the event of equality of voting, the Chairman of the meeting shall have a casting vote.

 The Executive Committee (“the Committee”) shall consist of a President who shall act as Chairman, a Vice President and at least five but not more than eight other members.
 A majority of the Committee shall be Full Members.
-The Committee shall include:-
+The Committee shall include:

-9.3 not less than two members of the Committee shall be members in practice.
-Members in practice for this purpose includes members in the employ of practising accountants
+9.3 at least two members in practice.
+Members in practice for this purpose includes members engaged as practising accountants;

 The Committee shall appoint from the Committee members so elected a member to act as Treasurer, a member to act as the Council representative for the Guernsey International Business Association, and such other officers as it may deem necessary.